syncfusion/blazor-docs/src/common/getting-started/razor-class-library.md

 ## Importing Syncfusion Blazor component in Razor Class Library

+* Starting with Volume 4, 2020 (v18.4.0.30) release, Syncfusion provides [individual NuGet packages](https://blazor.syncfusion.com/documentation/nuget-packages/) for our Syncfusion Blazor components.

+    > **Note:** You can use anyone of the below standards to add Syncfusion components in your Blazor application.

-### Using Syncfusion individual Nuget Package
+### Using Syncfusion individual NuGet Package [Suggested - New standard from v18.4.0.30]

 1. Now, install **Syncfusion.Blazor.Calendars** NuGet package to the newly created RLC by using the `NuGet Package Manager`.
-Right-click the project and select Manage NuGet Packages.
-For more details about available NuGet packages, refer to the [Individual NuGet Packages](../nuget-packages) documentation.
+For more details about available NuGet packages, refer to the [Individual NuGet Packages](https://blazor.syncfusion.com/documentation/nuget-packages/) documentation.

+2. Right-click the project and select Manage NuGet Packages.

     ![nuget explorer](images/rcl-nuget-explorer.png)

-2. Search **Syncfusion.Blazor.Calendars** keyword in the Browse tab and install **Syncfusion.Blazor.Calendars** NuGet package in RLC.
+3. Search **Syncfusion.Blazor.Calendars** keyword in the Browse tab and install **Syncfusion.Blazor.Calendars** NuGet package in RLC.

     ![select nuget](images/individual-nuget.png)

-3. The Syncfusion Blazor package will be installed in the project, Once the installation process is completed.
+3. The Syncfusion Blazor Calendars package will be installed in the project, Once the installation process is completed.

 4. Open **~/_Imports.razor** file in RLC and import the `Syncfusion.Blazor.Calendars`.